Global chip shortage threatens production of laptops, smartphones and more

 Foundry firms like DB Hitek, UMC and SMIC said in recent company statements their factories were running at full capacity in the third quarter.

-"We expect our utilisation rates to remain solid for the time being," DB Hitek told Reuters.
+“We expect our utilisation rates to remain solid for the time being,” DB Hitek told Reuters.-Reuters